newbootz/nodejs_project/README.md

 node server.js

-and open a tab with the following url:
+and open a tab on that machine with the following url to render the page:

 http://localhost:3000